 In the ‘60s and through today, many accounts detail how the most avid hippies made their way to Kathmandu, Nepal to buy the world’s most potent hash.
 Hash could be easily found from government-licensed stores on “Freak Street.”
 Most people who tried temple balls say they’ve “never forgotten” the experience.
 But due to increasing pressure from the U.S. and other countries, Nepal closed its hashish dealers in 1973.

-Former High Times news editor Bill Weinberg reported on the city extensively, explaining that even after the 1973 ban, hashish trade continued to flourish for time.
+Former High Times news editor Bill Weinberg reported on the city extensively, explaining that even after the 1973 ban, hashish trade continued to flourish for a time.
 In 2018 however, a crackdown on Nepalese temple hashish put a damper on hashish trade.

 According to local press, backpackers from the West are still traveling to Nepal to buy hashish in back alleys—while the country isn’t getting a piece of it in the form of taxes, etc. To make things worse, smuggling and corruption are reportedly a big problem in the area.